opengeospatial/EmissionML/README.md

 ## Latest UML Diagram

 UML diagrams are available in the [25-019 branch](https://github.com/opengeospatial/EmissionML/tree/25-019/UML).
+Below is the latest version.

 v2025-10-29
 ```mermaid